-Exploring Zero-Shot Tokenizer Transfer for Language Models
+Exploring Zero-Shot Tokenizer Transfer for LLMs

 Introduction to Tokenizer Transfer Challenges

-Language Models (LMs), those powerful tools behind many of today’s AI achievements, come with an inherent limitation tied to their tokenizer—the tool that breaks down text into manageable pieces called tokens.
+LLMs (LMs), those powerful tools behind many of today’s AI achievements, come with an inherent limitation tied to their tokenizer—the tool that breaks down text into manageable pieces called tokens.
 While effective, once an LM is trained with a specific tokenizer, using another can be akin to fitting a square peg in a round hole.
 Given LMs are often honed on English text, performance may suffer when the tokenizer deals with texts in other languages or specialized domains like programming.

 Research has ventured into ways to adapt LMs to new tokenizers by tweaking the LM's embeddings—inputs that represent tokens.
 This process has generally involved continued training, which requires substantial data and time.
-Enter an intriguing proposition from a recent study: Zero-Shot Tokenizer Transfer (ZeTT).
+Enter an intriguing proposition from a paper: Zero-Shot Tokenizer Transfer (ZeTT).
 This concept aims to equip an LM with the capacity to switch tokenizers on-the-fly without prior exposure to training data using the new tokenizer.

 The Innovative Approach: Hypernetworks